our-story-media/ourstory-resources/doc_gen/guide/preparation/README.md

 ## Community Selection

-The Our Story process requires the presence of community representatives on a daily basis, it is recommended that the agreement of the selected community be secured prior to arrival of the team to the field.
+The Indaba process requires the presence of community representatives on a daily basis, it is recommended that the agreement of the selected community be secured prior to arrival of the team to the field.
 The target groups you will work with will depend upon your project/programme and the sampling process used to best ensure representation and the feedback needs of your initiative.

 Therefore you would: